 The year 2016 kicked off with numerous deals deemed to be “significant”.
 This included Skyscanner landing unicorn status after a funding round, making the Edinburgh-based business Scotland’s second unicorn – the first being FanDuel.

+Further success – ramping up the 36 per cent share of European financing claimed by UK companies – came from MISSION Therapeutics, which secured $86m in Series C backing, while Autolus gained $60m from Series B investment.
+Given this liquidity in the funding market, as well as healthy investor appetite for backing businesses, such deals will be deployed throughout 2016.
+However, while not coming to a grinding halt, it will become harder for firms to secure finance.
 This was according to Ben McDonald, head of KPMG Enterprise in the UK, who further said: “It is likely that uncertainty surrounding the UK’s relationship with Europe is having some effect on markets and this should probably be expected to impact next quarter’s data also.”